Quality of life indicators - education

 In the context of quality of life, education refers to: acquired competences and skills; the continued participation in lifelong learning activities; aspects related to access to education.

-Concerning the acquisition or not of new skills, the indicator of participation in early childhood education is available from education and training statistics, while the LFS provides the data for the proportion of the population neither in employment nor in education and for participation in lifelong learning.
+Concerning the acquisition or not of new skills, the indicator on participation in early childhood education is available from education and training statistics (UOE data collection).

 Education affects the quality of life of individuals in many ways.
 People with limited skills and competencies tend to have worse job opportunities and worse economic prospects, while early school leavers face higher risks of social exclusion and are less likely to participate in civic life.
 But beyond pragmatic considerations, education is in itself of value to our societies, since it allows people to understand the world they live in better